z669016/algorithmic-puzzles/README.md

 after which each rectangle can be cut into two right triangles (step 1).

 ## 4. Ferrying soldiers
 The boat can carry two boys, or one soldier, or ... one boy (of course).
 To get one soldier across, first one of the boys is moved to the opposite side, which takes 2 crossings (2 boys on the first crossing, onw boy back).
 Now, one soldier can take the boat and cross.
 Finally, the boy across brings the boat back to the first boy, and the sequence can start over again.
 So, it takes 4 crossing to transfer one soldier, which makes 100 crossings to transfer 25 soldiers, leaving the  boat at one  side with the two boys.

+This one can be solved as well using a BFS with a ```State``` containing the number of soldiers on the left and the right, the number of boys on the left and the right, the position of the boat, and the number of crossings.
+The final state should have all the soldiers on the right and the two boys at at the same side as the boat.

 ## 5. Row and Column exchanges
 Whenever you switch a row or a column, the number in the row, or the numbers in the